This guide explains how to keep yourself safe from DNS leaks and why it matters from a privacy perspective.

 Why are DNS servers important from a privacy perspective?

-If you are using another VPN client or a router to access Mullvad, please set your DNS to 220.127.116.11 to point toward Mullvad's DNS server.
-This ensures that you don't leak information to a DNS server about which sites you are visiting.
-This means that our DNS server is always used, so if your traffic for some reason ends up on the public internet, it goes to our non-logging DNS server.
+Using Mullvad’s DNS server ensures that you don't leak information to a DNS server provider that may be logging which sites you are visiting.
+And if, for some reason, your traffic ends up on the public internet, it goes to our non-logging DNS server.